miguelbalboa/rfid/README.rst

 .. image:: https://img.shields.io/badge/ArduinoIDE-%3E%3D1.6.10-lightgrey.svg
     :target: `compatible ide`_

-Arduino library for MFRC522 and other RFID RC522 based modules.
+ESP8266 library for MFRC522 and other RFID RC522 based modules.

 Read and write different types of Radio-Frequency IDentification (RFID) cards on your Arduino using a RC522 based reader connected via the Serial Peripheral